What is the coronavirus?

 If you get ill at the reception centre

-- Call the doctor, the medical service or your social worker
+- Call the doctor, the medical service, your social worker or ask someone to inform the medical service

 - It is not permitted to visit the medical service or the reception yourself